oracle-livelabs/security/accessgovernancee2e/environment-initialize/environment-initialize.md

  * Verify the docker
  * Start OIG services
  * Verify the status of all servers
+ * Verify the private IP address of the compute instance

 ### Prerequisites
 This lab assumes you have: